Jbleezy/BO2-Reimagined/README.md

 * Heats up half as fast
 * Cools down twice as fast
 * Cools down while not holding weapon
-* No longer spins up while meleeing
+* No longer spins up while not idle
-* No longer kills when not firing
+* No longer kills while not firing
 * No longer changes player vertical velocity while firing
 * No longer automatically switched to weapon when picked up
 * No longer disassembles when overheated
 * Weapon is taken when overheated
-* Buildable table model no longer shows when player has weapon
+* Buildable table model no longer shows while player has weapon
 * Added heat percentage on HUD
 * Changed weapon name from "Thrustodyne Aeronautics Model 23" to "Jet Gun"
-* Fixed spin dial being inaccurate
+* Fixed spin dial, spin anim, and spin sounds being inaccurate
 * Fixed HUD icon fading after firing

 #### Sliquifier